 - 1. Use a 1-1/4" open end key or an adjustable wrench to equally unscrew the four leveling legs two to three turns each. - 2.
 Install an oven rack in the center of the oven. - 3.
 Move the range to its final position, then put a spirit level on the rack to check for levelness.
 Take two readings, one with the level placed diagonally first in one direction, and then the other. - 4.
 Use the 1-1/4" key or wrench to adjust the leveling legs.
-Turn each one until the range stands firm without wobbling. - 5.
+Turn each one - 5.
 Some models are supported by smooth glide rollers to facilitate moving.
 If floor is flat and level, open the drawer and lower the front roller locking levers (some models) to prevent the range from moving. - If floor is not flat or level or if this model has rollers without locking levers, use the 4 leveling legs to level, support and prevent the range from moving.

-LOCKING THE FRONT ROLLERS (some models)
+ROLLERS (some models)